About Me

 What rankles is that the bumps are ONLY necessary because drivers are too arrogant, too infantile and too selfish to stick to the legal speed limits.

 Also, it's apparent some cars are now able to zoom over a whole series of the humps without wallowing at all.
 Maybe makers have tinkered with suspension to enable this?
-It's certainly not true for long low sports cars and boy racers: there's so often a delightful scrunching sound as they nose-dive into the tarmac, scraping their soft and expensive bumpers and bellies on the hard stuff.
+It's certainly not true for long low sports cars and boy racers: there's so often a delightful scrunching sound as they nose-dive into the tarmac, scraping their soft and expensive bellies on the hard stuff.

 Many of these bumps are steep enough to launch the unwary cyclist into unexpected aerial acrobatics.
-They are just a tedious pain in the arse for other road users, but they are positively dangerous for us.
+They are just a pain in the arse for other road users, but they are positively dangerous for us.

 They also result in many drivers choosing the few roads kept free of speed bumps for the sake of emergency service vehicles.
 Trouble is I live on such a road and notice that barely a single private car adheres to the 20mph limits.
 A majority seem to exceed that by a factor of two; some three; and some even four.